 My current research includes two major new scholarly book projects: Indigenous Thought and the Invention of the World System and In the Debt Colony: A History of Colonial Debt.
 I have recently edited a special issue of the journal Research in African Literatures on Chinua Achebe’s Arrow of God (with Ranka Primorac), and completed a chapter on ‘Colonial Violence, Law, and Justice in Egypt’ for a major new collection of essays on The Postcolonial Middle East, edited by Anna Ball and Karim Mattar.
 I have published books on States of Emergency in colonial and postcolonial literatures and law; the fiction of Salman Rushdie; and the postcolonial thought and criticism of Gayatri Chakravorty Spivak.
 I have also co-edited Terror and the Postcolonial (with Elleke Boehmer); Foucault in an Age of Terror (with Stephen Bygrave); and a special issue of the journal New Formations on Hannah Arendt after Modernity (with Devorah Baum and Stephen Bygrave).

 I am a playwright and screenwriter writing scripts for stage, television, film, and radio.
 I am very interested in social issues and finding ways to bring these into drama and into ‘genre’ pieces.
 I often work with marginalised communities and artists as part of my process – for example, I’m currently working with an actor with learning disabilities on a television piece, and prisoners for a theatre piece.
 I’m interested in how we can bring unheard voices and unseen people to mainstream audiences.
 A large amount of my work to date has been for teenagers and young audiences.
+In Spring 2018, my play Keepy Uppy, written for the World Cup for ages 3+, toured the UK.
+My play, Consensual, is being remounted by NYT at Soho Theatre; performances begin 22nd October.
+Orange Polar Bear, my bilingual play co-written with Korean writer Sun Duck Ko, premieres in Seoul at the National Theatre Company of Korea in October before transferring to Birmingham REP in November.

 I am interested in Africa’s literatures and cultures.
 This sometimes involves looking at the effects of postcolonial politics on everyday lives and all kinds of writing: Zimbabwe’s Mugabe looms large in my 2006 book on that country’s novels.
 But more than that, I want to understand how Africa’s fictions have participated in producing new kinds of beauty and pleasure, in giving meaning to their readers’ understanding of space and time, and in surviving and resisting many kinds of crisis and oppression.
 Sometimes, I have found, this kind of questioning leads to other questions, about the nature and meaning of ‘literature’ itself.